 September 2011 onwards - The EU-China Youth Policy Dialogue provides a platform for discussion and exchange of views between Young EU and Chinese citizens.
 It provides action plans and policy-recommendations to European and Chinese policy-makers, as well as other stakeholders, in the different fields prioritised by the project.
 In cooepration with Chinese Association for European Studies, with support from European Commission’s Directorate-General for Education and Culture and the Guanghua Foundation.

-Since 2012 - Lotus is an Erasmus Mundus Action Two Partnership (EMA2) of European and South-East Asian Higher Education Institutions (HEI) and Associations aiming at fostering mutual enrichment and better understanding between the EU and South-East Asia (China, Vietnam, Cambodia, Myanmar, Indonesia, Thailand), through the exchange of persons, knowledge and skills at higher education level and to co-operate in the following program activities: Mobility of undergraduate and graduate students, Mobility of PhD students, Post-doc mobility, Academic and administrative staff mobility.
+July 2012 onwards - Lotus is an Erasmus Mundus Action Two Partnership (EMA2) of European and South-East Asian Higher Education Institutions (HEI) and Associations aiming at fostering mutual enrichment and better understanding between the EU and South-East Asia (China, Vietnam, Cambodia, Myanmar, Indonesia, Thailand), through the exchange of persons, knowledge and skills at higher education level and to co-operate in the following program activities: Mobility of undergraduate and graduate students, Mobility of PhD students, Post-doc mobility, Academic and administrative staff mobility.

 January 2011 onwards - Internationally recognised core labour standards have been increasingly accepted as an important feature in the overall respect for human rights.
 The overall objective of this project is to develop the capacity of vulnerable groups of workers effectively to access basic labour rights in India’s labour markets.
 In cooperation with the Institute of Social Science (ISS) in Dehli, the Maniben-Kara Labour Institute MKI (Mumbai), the Ambekar Institute for Labour Studies AILS (Mumbai) and the Xavier Labour Relations Institute (Jamshedpur) (XLRI)